google/rekall/docs/Developers/how_to_contribute.md

 ## Step 8: Submit your changes

 We use git-cl also to submit.
-We use 'git cl push', to squash all commits from the branch into a single commit in git.
+We use 'git cl land', to squash all commits from the branch into a single commit in git.

-    > git cl push origin/master
+    > git cl land origin/master

 This command will close the issue in Rietveld and submit your code directly on master.